AbdullahiSaid2/AbdullahiSaid2/README.md

 Hi, I’m @AbdullahiSaid2
-👀 I’m interested in everything Devops and cloud.
+👀 I’m interested in everything Devops and Cloud.

 <!---